 Size 42,000 SF

-To demonstrate a commitment to thoughtful stewardship of its resources, the Georgia Institute of Technology is developing the Living Building at Georgia Tech: a new facility to exhibit the viability of a net positive, urban, and sustainable building in the Southeast.
-Our team was selected along with Lord Aeck Sargent of Atlanta following a three month “ideas competition” phase to design a building that will support environmental education, research and a public forum for community outreach.
+To demonstrate a commitment to thoughtful stewardship of its resources, the Georgia Institute of Technology is developing a new facility that meets the Living Building Challenge to exhibit the viability of a net positive, urban and sustainable building in the Southeast.
+Miller Hull was selected in collaboration with Lord Aeck Sargent of Atlanta following a three month “ideas competition” phase to design a building that will support environmental education, research and a public forum for community outreach.
 It is expected to become the most environmentally advanced education and research building ever constructed in the Southeast.

 The Kendeda Fund approached Georgia Tech with a gift of $30 million to cover design, construction and operation of a Living Building, giving the school freedom to determine how the building should be used.